Hooman Majd: Political views

 Roland Elliott Brown writes in the British newspaper The Observer that "Majd's mild reformist agenda requires him to fight on two fronts" and that he has "honed his polemical skills by defending the nascent Islamic Republic to Iranian emigres at Speakers' Corner in London." adding that, in his opinion, Majd is "a sometimes sympathetic communicator of the regime's positions, and an enthusiast only for its most loyal oppositionists".
 Reviewing Majd's book The Ayatollahs' Democracy, Brown observes that Majd regards the administration as "increasingly fascistic": "flawed, capricious, but also popular, and a bulwark of sovereignty".

 According to Newsweek, "Majd's Iran is a land where ayatollahs criticize each other and young people flout rules about wearing chadors.
 It's a land where Majd—who makes no secret of his admiration for the reformist President Mohammad Khatami—could go on to serve as the official translator for Khatami's successor and archrival, Mahmoud Ahmadinejad, when the latter visited New York in September.
 But Majd is no Iran apologist: he ridicules Ahmadinejad's officials for their Holocaust deniers' conference in 2006.
-Majd's subtle central point is that "the lack of meaningful relations between Iran and the United States … has brought little advantage to either nation."
+Majd's subtle central point is that "the lack of meaningful relations between Iran and the United States ... has brought little advantage to either nation."

 Following the 2009 election in Iran, which he "concedes [...] fielded only regime-vetted candidates and was stolen".

 Twitter controversies

 In July 2012 a tweet from Majd's Twitter account was made about Iranian-born Nazanin Afshin-Jam, a human rights advocate and the wife of Canadian Defence Minister Peter MacKay.
-The tweet read: "Fucking a Canadian minister doesn’t make you Canadian, azizam.
-Come back to papa …" Majd has denied making it, and in a later public tweet directed at Afshin-Jam Majd said his account had been hacked: "@NazaninAJ A recent series of tweets were made in my name as a result of a hack.
+The tweet read: "Fucking a Canadian minister doesn't make you Canadian, azizam.
+Come back to papa ..."
+Majd has denied making it, and in a later public tweet directed at Afshin-Jam Majd said his account had been hacked: "@NazaninAJ A recent series of tweets were made in my name as a result of a hack.
 Not my words, and tweets have been removed."
 Before the tweet Afshin-Jam had been calling on the Canadian government and the Canadian Assembly of First Nations to cut diplomatic ties with the Islamic Republic of Iran.
 Afshin-Jam described the matter as serious but added that "unless I can verify exactly who sent it, I can't really comment."

-In October 2013, Majd referred to Iranian-American writer Sohrab Ahmari, a Wall Street Journal (WSJ) assistant books editor as "WSJ's (Iranian) 'House Negro'" in a post on Twitter.
-Majd acknowledged the statement was an insult, but said he stood by it.